Convex-Dev/design/cad/006_memory/README.md

 ## Technical implementation

+### Definition of Storage Size

+A storage size is defined for each cell (branch or root) is calculated as:

+`64 + [Size in bytes of encoded cell representation] + [Memory Size of any child Cells]`

+The constant 64 is chosen to approximate the expected number of bytes of overhead involved in the storage of each root or branch cell.
+This more accurately reflects the costs to peers to store each cell.
+This creates a strong incentive to minimise the total number of cells and use embedded values wherever possible (apart from memory size, this is valuable because they are handled more efficiently in general on the CVM).

 ### Definition of Memory Size

-A memory size is defined for each Cell which is calculated as:

-`64 + [Size in bytes of encoded cell representation] + [Memory Size of any child Cells]`
+In the above definition of storage size, **memory size** for child cells is defined as:
+- The storage size of any branch cells (i.e. non-embedded references)

-Embedded values do not require storage so are considered to have a memory size of zero, however the size of embedded objects will be included in the size of any cells that contain the value.
+- Embedded values do not require storage so are considered to have a memory size of zero, however the size of embedded objects will be included in the encoded cell representation of the parent.

-The constant 64 is chosen to approximate the expected number of bytes of overhead involved in the storage of each cell.
-This more accurately reflects the costs to peers to store each cell, and creates an additional incentive for Users to minimise the number of cells used.

-### Refs

-The smart reference data structure used internally by the CVM (Ref) contains a computed Memory size.
-This is *not* considered part of the object encoding, and should be re-calculated / validated by Peers as required.

-The Memory size for a Ref to an embedded object is zero (it is never directly persisted to storage).
-This creates a strong incentive to use embedded values wherever possible, which is valuable because they are handled more efficiently in general on the CVM.

-The Memory size for a non-embedded Cell is equal to:

-`64 + [Size in bytes of encoded cell representation] + [Memory Size of any child Cells]`

-Since this is a recursive definition, computation of memory size requires the ability to access the memory sizes of child Refs, which in means that the complete Cell tree must ultimately be available in the Peer's storage in order to validate the complete size.
-This means that the Cell must in general have a status of PERSISTED at minimum, to preclude the possibility of any missing values in nested child Cells.
+Since this is a mutually recursive definition, computation of storage / memory size requires the ability to access the memory sizes of any child branches, which in means that the complete cell tree must ultimately be available in the Peer's storage in order to fully validate the complete size.
+This means that the cell must in general have a status of PERSISTED at minimum, to preclude the possibility of any missing values in nested child cells.

 ### Lazy computation

-Memory requirements for a Cell are only calculated when required (usually at the point that the state resulting from a transaction is persisted to storage).
+Memory requirements for a cell are only calculated when required (usually at the point that the state resulting from a transaction is persisted to storage).
+Implementations SHOULD cache the memory size to avoid re-computing memory sizes on large trees.

 This minimises the computational costs associated with memory accounting for transient in-memory objects.

 ### Memory Size Caching and Persistence

-Implementations MUST cache memory size for Cells, and persist cached values in storage.
+Implementations SHOULD cache memory size for cells, and persist cached values in storage.

+In particular Peers MUST cache memory sizes in order to meet CVM performance requirements.

-Caching and persisting Memory Size is important to ensure that memory sizes can be computed incrementally without re-visiting the complete tree of Cells.
+Caching and persisting memory size is important to ensure that memory sizes can be computed incrementally without re-visiting the complete tree of cells.

-This ensures that memory size computation is at worst `O(n)` for a Transaction, where `n` is the number of new Cells constructed during the transaction.
+This ensures that memory size computation is at worst `O(n)` for a Transaction, where `n` is the number of new cells constructed during the transaction.

+Implementation note: we cache memory size rather than storage size because storage size is only relevant for root and branch cells, whereas memory size is needed for all cells.

 ### Memory Accounting impact